bitshares/docs.bitshares.org/source/api/rpc.rst

-Wallet specific commands, such as ``transfer`` and market orders, are only available if connecting to ``cli_wallet`` because only the wallet has the private keys and signing capabilities and some calls will only execute of the wallet is unlocked.
+Wallet specific commands, such as ``transfer`` and market orders, are only available if connecting to ``cli_wallet`` because only the wallet has the private keys and signing capabilities and some calls will only execute if the wallet is unlocked.

 The full node offers a set of API(s), of which only the ``database`` calls are